Introduction / History

 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
-The Turi are often denied entrance into Hindu temples due to their Dalit designation.
+The Turi are often denied entrance into Hindu temples due to their low class designation.
 The Turi offer prayers, food, flowers and incense to their gods at their own shrines.
 They employ their own priests, as Brahmins will not serve at their important life events.

 The main yearly holidays of the Turi people are Holi, the festival of colors, Diwali, the festival of lights and Navratri, the celebration of autumn.

 The Turi people have pressing needs.
 They need help in educating their children.
 They need help in acquiring electricity, access to clean water and indoor plumbing.
 They need help in gaining new job skills.
 Most of all, the Turi need to hear and believe in the life-changing message of Jesus Christ.

 Pray that God turns the Turi away from Hinduism and into the loving arms of God the Father and His Son Jesus Christ.

 Pray for Turi families and communities to discover and embrace the free gift of life found by trusting Christ and his finished work.